Internet Computer Use Policy

 By signing this statement or clicking “accept” on the computer screen, you are confirming that you understand this policy and agree to abide by the rules set forth in this policy as adopted by the Switzerland County Public Library Board of Trustees.

 The ability to access the Internet is a privilege offered by the Switzerland County Public Library (SCPL) to patrons and guests.
 A valid Evergreen Indiana library card is required for computer use.
-Patrons who owe fines or fees in excess of $10.00 will not be allowed to use the public computers until their account balance is less than $10.00.
+Patrons who owe fines or fees in excess of $10.00 will not be allowed to use their library cards to access public computers until their account balance is less than $10.00.
 All patrons who have a valid library card have access to the Internet.
 A minor child may be blocked from the public access computers upon the request of the parent or legal guardian.

 Non-residents or visitors of a few days will be issued a guest pass for which they must present a driver’s license or other valid form of identification at the desk.
-Guests who owe fines or fees in excess of $10.00 in the Evergreen Indiana system may not use the public computers until their account balance is less than $10.00.
+Guests who owe fines or fees in excess of $10.00 in the Evergreen Indiana system may use a guest pass to access the public computers but will still be unable to check items out until their account has been paid and is in good standing.

 Assistance in using computers: The SCPL staff does not provide technical help or troubleshooting.
 Library staff may provide limited assistance in locating information or searching.
 Patrons requiring more guidance are encouraged to schedule an appointment for a free computer class.
 Please inquire at the front desk.

 Printing: The user is responsible for all pages printed.
 Printing Internet pages is unreliable and unpredictable.
 The result may not be as the user expects.
 The library is not responsible for user mistakes.
 Users are encouraged to use “Print Preview” and/or to copy and paste into a Word document to minimize printing costs.
-Users are charged 10¢ per page printed.
+Users are charged 10₵ per black & white page printed and 25₵ per color page printed.
+Two-sided prints will be considered as 2 pages.

 Wireless access: The SCPL provides wireless access to the Internet for users who bring their own Internet-accessible devices to the library.
 Wireless users must adhere to the guidelines in the policy for Internet and computer use and will be affected by the library’s filtering system.
 Due to the wide range of laptop and wireless hardware, library staff will not be available to assist users; users are expected to know how to configure their equipment in order to use the network.